ian-iclub/ringier-challenge/README.md

 ## Extra Information

 - Products/Listings seeded do not have individual images but use the image of the category they belong in.
 However, listings created by the user with an image will have that image displayed

+- All seeded users use the password 123456789 for their login credentials.